-\end{itemize} We emphasize a little on some inconsistencies in the notation which appear in the following: \begin{itemize} \item In contrast to the original definition of $\mathcal{S}$ in \autoref{eq:expert_information} we add here the subscripts $\no$ resulting in $\mathcal{S}_\no$ and for labeled samples $\mathcal{T}_\no$.
+We emphasize on some inconsistencies in the notation: \begin{itemize} \item In contrast to the original definition of $\mathcal{S}$ in \autoref{eq:expert_information} we add here the subscripts $\no$, resulting in $\mathcal{S}_\no$, and for labeled samples $\mathcal{T}_\no$.
 The subscript denotes the number of samples.
 In the introduction this was avoided, because there $\no$ was fixed.
-Here we also consider convergence, which requires us to consider $\no \to \infty$, meaning that we consider $\no$ as a variable. \item The notation above is tuned to operator learning.
+Here we also consider convergence for $\no \to \infty$, meaning that we consider $\no$ as a variable. \item The notation above is tuned to operator learning.
 In the context of function and functional regression $\x^{(\ell)}$ and $\y^{(\ell)}$ are vectors or numbers, which will be taken into account below.
-This means that for function regression we consider expert vectors $\vx^{(\ell)}$, $\ell = 0,1,\ldots,\no$, and $\vy^{(\ell)}$, $\ell = 0,1,\ldots,\no$, and samples $\vz_\vx^{(\ell)}, \vz_\vy^{(\ell)}$, $\ell = 0,1,\ldots,\no$.
-For univariate functions and functionals the expert data are $y^{(\ell)}, z_y^{(\ell)}$, $\ell = 0,1,\ldots,\no$. \item For the samples and expert data we start the summation at either $0$ or $1$.
+This means that for function regression we consider expert vectors $\vx^{(\ell)}$, $\ell = 0, 1, \ldots,\no$, and $\vy^{(\ell)}$, $\ell = 0, 1, \ldots, \no$, and samples $\vz_\vx^{(\ell)}, \vz_\vy^{(\ell)}$, $\ell = 0, 1, \ldots, \no$.
+For univariate functions and functionals the expert data are $y^{(\ell)}, z_y^{(\ell)}$, $\ell = 0, 1, \ldots, \no$. \item For the samples and expert data we start the summation at either $0$ or $1$.
 It should be clear from the context what is meant.
 For instance in iterative methods we use $\x^{(0)}$ as prior, which is taken from the expert pairs $\mathcal{S}_\no$ and then we consider the rest of $\mathcal{S}_\no$ for operator learning or function regression, respectively.
 In Tikhonov regularization we denote the prior with $\x^0$ (without brackets) and it is used unsupervised. \end{itemize}